 6. QOTSA performed the feelgood hit of the winter.

-What ho-hum Christmas carol could bring as many tidings of comfort and joy as Queens of the Stone Age's chantalong chorus of "nicotine, Valium, Vicodin, marijuana, Ecstasy, and alcohol…c-c-c-c-co-caine," from "Feelgood Hit of the Summer"?
+What ho-hum Christmas carol could bring as much tidings of comfort and joy as Queens of the Stone Age's chantalong chorus of "Nicotine, Valium, Vicodin, marijuana, Ecstasy, and alcohol…c-c-c-c-co-caine," from "Feelgood Hit of the Summer"?
 Laughed formidable frontman Josh Homme, "We've already been banned on the radio just now."

 5. Foals' "Inhaler" took fans' breath away.